xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 Admins can then [choose where new repositories are stored](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-are-stored).

+### Persistence

-It is also possible to provide persistence configuration per virtual storage.
+It is possible to provide persistence configuration per virtual storage.

 ```yaml
 global: